StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

-## Purpose of StatisticalRethingStan.jl
+## Purpose of StatisticalRethinkingStan.jl

 As stated many times by the author in his [online lectures](https://www.youtube.com/watch?v=ENxTrFf9a7c&list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI), StatisticalRethinking is a hands-on course.
 This project is intended to assist with the hands-on aspect of learning the key ideas in StatisticalRethinking.

-StatisticalRethingStan is a Julia project that uses Pluto notebooks for this purpose.
+StatisticalRethinkingStan is a Julia project that uses Pluto notebooks for this purpose.
 Each notebook demonstrates Julia versions of `code snippets` and `mcmc models` contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

 This Julia project uses Stan (the `cmdstan` executable) as the underlying mcmc implementation.